Nyungwe Forest National Park – Best for Chimpanzee Trekking

-Chimpanzee trekking is the most tourism activity done in the Nyungwe forest national park.
-The national park is a home to large population of chimpanzees, the closet relatives to human beings sharing approximately 98% of human DNA.
+Chimpanzee trekking is the most tourist activity in the Nyungwe Forest National Park.
+The national park is a home to large population of chimpanzees, the closest relatives to human beings sharing approximately 98% of human DNA.
 The chimpanzees live in different families each family headed by one dominant who leads the group.
-They demonstrate different roles in a family with the females nursing and taking care of the young ones, the males protecting the family and the young ones playing and feeding.
+They demonstrate different roles in a family with the females nursing and taking care of the young ones, the males protecting the family, and the young ones playing and feeding.
 All this is so interesting that no traveler to Rwanda should miss out.

-All travelers must have valid trekking permit as a pass to see and interact with these gentle giants for an hour.
-Also, travelers are reminded to keep a distance of seven meters away from the chimpanzees to avoid the spread of human wildlife diseases such as cough ad flue since chimpanzees are closer relatives to human beings hence susceptible to human diseases.
-Primate species include Common chimpanzee, Ruwenzori colobus, L’Hoest’s monkey, Silver monkey, Golden monkey, Hamlyn’s monkey, Red-tailed monkey, Dent’s mona monkey, Vervet monkey, Olive baboon, Grey-cheeked mangabey
+All travelers must have a valid trekking permit as a pass to see and interact with these gentle giants for an hour.
+Also, travelers are reminded to keep a distance of seven meters away from the chimpanzees to avoid the spread of human-wildlife diseases such as cough ad flue since chimpanzees are closer relatives to human beings and hence susceptible to human diseases.
+Primate species include the Common chimpanzee, Ruwenzori colobus, L’Hoest’s monkey, Silver monkey, Golden monkey, Hamlyn’s monkey, Red-tailed monkey, Dent’s mona monkey, Vervet monkey, Olive baboon, Grey-cheeked mangabey

-Monkey trekking is another interesting and highly participated in activity and the national park is a home to the two threatened species of monkeys which are the owl faced monkey and the golden monkey.
-The most celebrated of Nyungwe’s primates is the Ruwenzori Colobus which is highly arboreal and acrobatic leaf-eater, easily distinguished from any other primate found in Nyungwe by its contrasting black over all color and snow-white whiskers, shoulders and tail tip.
-The colubus monkeys in Nyungwe forest national park typically move in troops of several hundred animals.
+Monkey trekking is another interesting and highly participated activity and the national park is home to the two threatened species of monkeys which are the owl-faced monkey and the golden monkey.
+The most celebrated of Nyungwe’s primates is the Ruwenzori Colobus which is a highly arboreal and acrobatic leaf-eater, easily distinguished from any other primate found in Nyungwe by its contrasting black overall color and snow-white whiskers, shoulders, and tail tip.
+The colobus monkeys in Nyungwe forest national park typically move in troops of several hundred animals.

-Nyugwe forest national park has over 270 bird species and is a best birding spot in Rwanda.
-Out of the total bird population in Nyungwe forest, 121 are forest birds while 27 are endemic to the albertine rift valley.
-The most spotted birds in Nyungwe forest national park include Rockefellers sunbird, Chapin’s flycatcher, Great blue Turaco, red collared mountain babbler, Rera grauer’s rush warbler, Rwenzori Turaco, white tailed flycatcher, Rwenzori batis, barred long tailed cuckoo, Rwenzori nigh jar, Rwenzori hill babler, yellow eyed black flycatcher, Congo bay owlet, mountain sooty boubu, and the Neumann’s warbler among others.
+Nyugwe forest national park has over 270 bird species and is the best birding spot in Rwanda.
+Out of the total bird population in Nyungwe forest, 121 are forest birds while 27 are endemic to the Albertine rift valley.
+The most spotted birds in Nyungwe forest national park include Rockefellers sunbird, Chapin’s flycatcher, Great blue Turaco, red collared mountain babbler, Rera grauer’s rush warbler, Rwenzori Turaco, white-tailed flycatcher, Rwenzori batis, barred long-tailed cuckoo, Rwenzori nigh jar, Rwenzori hill babler, yellow eyed black flycatcher, Congo bay owlet, mountain sooty boubu, and the Neumann’s warbler among others.
 Experienced guides help in spotting these birds as well as explaining the unique characters of each spotted bird in the forest.

 Nature walks and Hiking

 Nyungwe forest national park is believed to have the biggest canopy walk in East Africa which is 50 meters above the ground level and 200 meters long.
 The canopy is a steep and deep valley across a massive forest.
-The canopy walk has there towers and is a hanging platform which provides travelers with a clear view of different animal species in an eye to eye contact.
-All animals and bird species which live in the upper scale of the tropical rainforest are accessed by the travelers which are not a case in other national parks that have no canopy walks.
-Every traveler to Rwanda should not miss out the canopy walk because it will reward you with a thrilling experience which last for a lifetime.
+The canopy walk has its towers and is a hanging platform that provides travelers with a clear view of different animal species in eye-to-eye contact.
+All animals and bird species that live in the upper scale of the tropical rainforest are accessed by travelers which is not the case in other national parks that have no canopy walks.
+Every traveler to Rwanda should not miss out on the canopy walk because it will reward you with a thrilling experience that lasts for a lifetime.

-There are different accommodation facilities and hotels available in Nyungwe national park ranging from luxury ones, midrange and cheaper budget hotels.
-No matter where you spend the night, you will still have an amazing time especially when you meet the primates or go for any other activity offered there and some of the hotels include,
+There are different accommodation facilities and hotels available in Nyungwe national park ranging from luxury ones to midrange, and cheaper budget hotels.
+No matter where you spend the night, you will still have an amazing time especially when you meet the primates or go for any other activity offered there some of the hotels include,

 Nyungwe Forest Lodge

-Nyungwe forest lodge is situated in a tea plantation close to the Nyungwe forest with 5 star accommodations in the region and the best facilities in Rwanda.
-The lodge has luxury facilities such as a gym and a swimming pool, rooms, one of them even has a Jacuzzi and overlooks the forest canopy so you are guaranteed some good views of the scenery in the area.
+Nyungwe forest lodge is situated in a tea plantation close to the Nyungwe forest with 5-star accommodations in the region and the best facilities in Rwanda.
+The lodge has luxury facilities such as a gym and a swimming pool, and rooms, one of them even has a Jacuzzi and overlooks the forest canopy so you are guaranteed some good views of the scenery in the area.
 There is access to WIFI, and telephone services, so you can communicate to people back home.
 There are also sate-lite TVs in the rooms to keep you in touch with the rest of the world.
-Guests at the lodge have the opportunity to go chimpanzee tracking, go on guided walking through Nyungwe forest and enjoy the canopy walk and bird watching in Nyungwe forest national Park.
+Guests at the lodge have the opportunity to go chimpanzee tracking, go on guided walking through Nyungwe forest and enjoy the canopy walk and bird watching in Nyungwe Forest National Park.

 Gisakura Guest House